Endangered baby right whale found dead on Florida beach

 “This is a very sad event,” said Blair Mase, a whale expert with the National Oceanic and Atmospheric Administration.

-“Every mortality that occurs really has a devastating impact on the population as a whole, because they are one of our most critically endangered whales in the world,” Blase said.
+“Every mortality that occurs really has a devastating impact on the population as a whole, because they are one of our most critically endangered whales in the world,” she said.
+“Every whale counts.”

+The infant whale is believed to be the first born of a 19-year-old whale biologists named “Infinity.”
+Both were sighted off Amelia Island in northern Florida on Jan.
+17.

 The circumstances surrounding the whale’s death are under investigation.
 But federal officials said it was clear that a vessel was involved.
 The whale suffered propeller wounds to the head and back.